-The Group uses a provision matrix to calculate ECL for trade and other receivables, and advances to related parties.
+The Group uses a provision matrix to calculate ECL for trade and other receivables.
 The provision rates are based on days past due for groupings of various customer segments and related party transactions that have similar loss patterns (i.e., by geography, product type, customer type and rating, and coverage by letters of credit and other forms of credit insurance).

 The provision matrix is based on the Group's historical observed default rates.
 The Group's management intends to regularly calibrate (i.e., on an annual basis) the matrix to consider the historical credit loss experience with forward-looking information (i.e., forecast economic conditions).
+For advances to related parties, the Group applies a general approach in calculating ECL.
+The Group recognizes a loss allowance using management's adopted policy on ECL at the end of each reporting period.
 Details about the ECL on the Group's trade and other receivables, and advances to related parties are disclosed in Note 30.